cyeunghl/cellSplitter/README.md

   passage log.
 - 📊 **Harvest tracking** – Record measured harvest concentrations and volumes so the seeding planner and passage form always start with the latest suspension data.
+- 🌱 **Pre-split confluency** – Capture the observed confluence before harvesting so the next passage form and history both reflect how dense the culture was.
 - 📁 **Archive cultures** – Mark cultures as ended to move them into an archived list while preserving full passage history, or permanently delete ended cultures when they are no longer needed.